mhirano/islay/README.md

 # islay – A versatile framework for computer vision research
 ### About
-based on Dear ImGui
+**islay** is a easy-to-use visually-aesthetic framework for computer vision and image processing researches based on Dear ImGui.

 Use imgui https://github.com/ocornut/imgui with cmake, opencv, opengl 3, sdl2

-- Islay is designed to be cross-platform.
+**islay** is designed to be cross-platform.

 ### How to Install
 #### 1. Install dependencies
 ##### For Ubuntu users:
 - OpenCV for image processing
+Install OpenCV as you like.
 - Dependencies for Dear ImGui
     - SDL2 for OpenGL library
     - GLFW for OpenGL library